lparry/travel-blog/source/_drafts/honduras-mainland.markdown

 The guy is like one of those self made success stories you'd read about in a magazine.
 He started off with a travel blog, and then worked out how to make very decent money online through SEO marketing.
-He had visited 114 countries when I met him, and plans to visit every country in the world in the next few years.
+He had visited 114 countries when I met him (now 141 with the slow rate I update my blog), and plans to visit every country in the world in the next few years.
+I'll chuck in a plug for [his website](http://onestep4ward.com) in case you want to see for yourself.

-It was really interesting to talk to someone who's been on the road so long, a whole lot more insightful than the average traveller about the difficulties and hardships of truly living on the road (as opposed to "travelling" where you stop in London for 2 years to work, and tell everyone you meet how you've been on the road for over 2 years).
+It was really interesting to talk to someone who's been on the road so long, a whole lot more insightful than the average backpacker about the difficulties and challenges of truly living life on the road, as opposed to just living overseas.

 <a href="https://www.flickr.com/photos/lucasthenomad/16038626042/in/set-72157649787007102" title="IMG_2870.jpg by Lucas the nomad, on Flickr"><img src="https://farm8.staticflickr.com/7492/16038626042_7968b31eab_c.jpg" width="800" height="600" alt="D&D Brewery"></a>